sidsurakanti/finance-analytics-app/README.md

 Your app should now be running on `http://localhost:3000`.

 ## Awards
-Placed #1 FBLA States for Coding and Programming with this project.
+- Placed #1 @ FBLA States for Coding and Programming.
-Finaled FBLA Finals
+- Finaled FBLA Nationals.

 ## Contributing